-This study was conducted to determine the prevalence and risk factors among 100 patients with permanent renal impairment and they were on hemodialysis, Regarding the study participant’s sociodemographic characteristics, the study found the following findings:
+This study was conducted to determine the prevalence and risk factors among 200 patients with permanent renal impairment and they were on hemodialysis, Regarding the study participant’s sociodemographic characteristics, the study found the following findings:

-Age: it ranged between 20-75 years old, 46 (23%) of the patients were age less than 25, 32 (16%) of study participants’ age was between 25-30 years.
+Age: It ranged between 20-75 years old, 46 (23%) of the patients were age less than 25, 32 (16%) of study participants’ age was between 25-30 years.
 Mean age was 38.4 + 14.8 (Figure 4-I).
-Gender: one hundred and twenty-one (60.5%) of participants were males while 79 (39.5%) were females.
-Male to female ratio was 1:0.
+Gender: Out of the two hundred people one hundred and twenty-one of participants (60.5%) were males while 79 (39.5%) were females.
+Male to female ratio was 3:2.
 (Figure 4-II).
-Occupation: the study found 68 (34%) of the participants were employers.
+Occupation: The study found 68 (34%) of the participants were employers.
 It followed by 33 (16.5%) were housewives and 29 (14.5%) were students.
 (Table 4-1) Causes of renal impartment was found among 50% of study participants, HTN was the most frequent etiology of renal impartment, it found among 74% of diseased patients, it was followed by DM.
 DM presented among 14% of diseased patients.
-(Figure 4-IV) and Relationship between causes and gender cross age of participants (table-5
+(Figure 4-IV) and Relationship between causes and gender cross age of participants (table-5).

 Table (1): Frequency and percentage distribution of age